nicksettoon/the-forest/what-is-this.md

 ## 4|  A Boquet of Words

-- These objects, nested in a graph like structure, provides a common canvas on which to organize ideas.
+- These objects, nested in a graph like structure, provide a common canvas on which to organize ideas.
+- Mainly because it is the same structure as the universe.
 - This is just another form of social media.
+  - A way of socially sharing media.
   - One where you place ideas in their place the way you see them and share them with others.
   - Every social media platform is just a different way for people to organize ideas.
     - Playlists on Youtube and Tiktok